bitmark-inc/autonomy-docs/MVA.md

 ![ApplicationArchitecture](<https://raw.githubusercontent.com/bitmark-inc/autonomy-docs/main/images/block/application/ApplicationArchitecture.png> "ApplicationArchitecture")

-### 2. Account/Keys management
+### 2. Account/Keys management (in keys storage)
 * Use parts of [latest module from Gordian Cosigner](https://github.com/BlockchainCommons/GordianCosigner-Catalyst/tree/master/GordianSigner/Helpers) to generate seed and required keys to ensure compabilities with Gordian System.
 * Recovery and platform cosigner keypairs are generated independently from Application's process.
     * Recovery cosigner keypair will be sharded immediately after generated, and its key storage will just store shards.
     * Platform cosigner keypair keeps its privatekey separated from Application, only receive PSBTs and sign them.
-    * Signal protocol's account identity is derived from Platform cosigner keypair.
-Recovery won't recover signal identity.
-* Identity keypair are generated in Application process.
+* Auth keypair are generated in Application process and used for Signal protocol messaging's identity.
     * After generated, its 3 shards will be stored along with Recovery cosigner keypair's shards.

-### 3. Local database
+### 3. Application database (in file storage)

-Uses [Core data](https://developer.apple.com/documentation/coredata) to persist all kinds of data not related to keys, includes:
+Uses [Core data](https://developer.apple.com/documentation/coredata) to store application business data, includes:
-* `Address` stores multisig BTC addresses and their derivation paths.
+* `Contacts`: Contact lists and their vCards
-* `Activity`, `Contact` and `Settings` store business logic data of activities, contacts and app settings.
-* All `Signal*` store signal messaging's related information and required stores from signal protocol.
+* `Activities`: User activities: set up and recover account, deposits, payments,...
+* `Settings`: User's application settings and prefererences.
+* `Personal vCard`: Users' contact information.

+The application stores latest snapshot of current database to Cloud storage as files.

+TODO:
+- Send another copy of snapshot to the Container.
+- Encrypt the snapshots.

 ## Metadata
 * Application database: